-- ▶ Before starting up or operating the valves, check the higherlevel machine including all its installed components for damage and defects. - Pay particular attention here to higher-level and hydraulic safety devices such as, for example, EMERGENCY STOP switches and pressure-limiting valves. - Report damage or defects to the relevant department immediately.
-If necessary, shut down the machine immediately and secure it. - Rectify any leaks immediately in accordance with this user manual, paying particular attention to the notes/instructions on handling in accordance with safety requirements. - ► ⇔ Chap.
-"2.1 Handling in accordance with safety requirements", page 13 - ▶ ⇒ Chap.
-"10.3 Trouble shooting", page 149
+- ▶ Before starting up or operating the valve, check the higher-level machine including all its installed components for damage and defects. - Pay particular attention here to higher-level and hydraulic safety devices such as, for example, EMERGENCY STOP switches and pressure-limiting valves. - Report damage or defects to the relevant department immediately.
+If necessary, stop the machine immediately and secure it. - ► Rectify any leaks immediately in accordance with this user manual, paying particular attention to the notes/instructions on handling in accordance with safety requirements. - ► ⇔ Chap.
+"2.1 Handling in accordance with safety requirements", page 14 - ► ⇒ Chap.
+"10.3 Trouble shooting", page 158

-- In its standard model with screw plug, the service connector X10 is not permitted for use in a hazardous area. - For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - If there is damage to the screw plug of the service connector or the thread in the electronic housing, the valve must not be operated in hazardous areas. - Tightening torque screw plug: ⇒ Chap.
-"3.1.2 Representative depiction of the valve", page 17
+- ▶ In its standard model with screw plug, the service connector X10 is not permitted for use in hazardous area. - ► For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - ► In case of damage to the screw plug of the service connector or the threads in the electronic housing, the valve must not be operated in an hazardous area. - ► Tightening torque screw plug: ⇒ Chap.
+"3.1.2 Representative depiction of the valve", page 18